 Flammable and/or combustible liquids must not be utilized for igniting or fueling bonfires.

 Bonfires are permitted only on the beach near the water and a minimum of 75 feet from the dunes.
 The fire must also be a sufficient distance away from beach boxes, lifeguard stands and other potentially combustible items to avoid possible ignition.

 Unsuitable wind or weather conditions must be taken into consideration prior to and during the actual bonfire.
 Adverse conditions may cause the revocation of this permit.

 Servicing of the bonfire site will be accomplished by hand carrying the equipment and supplies to the site.
 Vehicles shall not service the bonfire site.

 Bonfires may be no larger than 3 feet high and 4 feet in diameter, and must be placed in a pit approximately 1 foot deep.

 Bonfire Cleanup Requirements

-- Cleanup and restoration of the site must be completed by the expiration date and time set forth by this permit.
-All ash and leftover material must be thoroughly wet down, allowed to cool, and placed in a metal trash can and disposed of in proper container(s), and the fire pit leveled to return the beach to its previous status.
+Cleanup and restoration of the site must be completed by the expiration date and time set forth by this permit.
+All ash and leftover material must be thoroughly wet down and allowed to properly cool before being placed in a user-supplied metal trash can and removed from the beach.
+At no time should warm embers be placed in any trash receptacles.
+The fire pit must be leveled to return the beach to its previous status.
 MATERIAL AND/OR ASH SHALL NOT BE BURIED IN THE SAND OR THROWN IN THE OCEAN.

-- The Town of Ocean City’s Department of Public Works cleans the beach each night from 6pm to 3am.
+The Town of Ocean City’s Department of Public Works cleans the beach each night.
 When you see a beachcomber tractor approaching your area, please be mindful of them and bring your crowd in closer to the bonfire so that they may properly clean the beach.